 “Software Development Kits” (also called SDKs) function like pixels and cookies, but operate in a mobile app context where pixels and cookies cannot always function.
 The app developer can install pieces of code (i.e., the SDK) from partners into the app, and thereby allow the partner to collect certain types of information about user interaction with the app, as well as information about the user device and network details.

-The specific types of first and third party cookies served through our Websites and the purposes they perform are described below:
+The specific types of first and third-party cookies and the purposes they serve are described below:

-> How can you control cookies?
+How can you control cookies?

 Depending on the state or country of your residence – for example, if you are a data subject in the EEA, UK, or California – you may have the right to choose whether or not to accept cookies.
 However, cookies are an important part of how our Services work, so you should be aware that if you choose to refuse or remove cookies, this could affect the availability and functionality of the Services.

 Most web browsers are configured to accept cookies by default.
 If you prefer, you can usually choose to configure your browser to remove or reject browser cookies.
 To do so, follow the instructions provided by your browser, which are usually located in the “Help” or “Preferences” menu.
 Some third parties also provide the ability to refuse their cookies directly by clicking on an opt-out link, and we have indicated where this is possible in the table below.

 Removing or rejecting browser cookies does not necessarily affect third-party cookies which may be used by us or our partners in connection with our Services.
 For further information about cookies, including how to see which cookies have been set on your device and how to manage or delete them, visit http://youradchoices.com/ (or http://www.youronlinechoices.eu for EU visitors).